nagasudhirpulla/taming_python/blog/skills/apache_setup.md

 -   The second virtual host serves the folder “/docs/dummy2”
 -   Different ports can also be linked to multiple virtual hosts based on the requirement

-- Below is an example of two virtual hosts listening on two different ports at localhost
+- Below is an example configuration of two virtual hosts listening on two different ports at localhost

 ```bash
 <Directory "${SRVROOT}/docs/dummy1">